-1. During your initial email (firstname.lastname@example.org) or call with us (201-222-9515, leave message if no one is there), please give us as much information as possible about what you want to sell.
+1. During your initial email (firstname.lastname@example.org) or call with us (609-468-0885, leave message if no one is there), please give us as much information as possible about what you want to sell.
 For example, how many records?
 How many CDs?
 What type of music?
 Details are important!
 While we do buy all genres of CDs, we are LESS interested in vinyl record collections that are primarily classical, opera, easy listening, pop vocals, big band and other non-rock genres.
 It’s not that we dislike these genres on vinyl, but we get enough in our travels and these records don’t sell particularly well.
 But remember that it’s not a problem if you have some classical vinyl mixed in with your Beatles albums.
 We can deal with some odd things in a rock, jazz or soul collection.
 (Note: We generally DO NOT buy 78s, unless the records are blues or early rock.
-Please inquire for more info.)
+You can always ask about this though.)

-(“What if I want to just STOP BY and sell you some records or CDs?
+“What if I want to just STOP BY and sell you some records or CDs?
 Can I do this?”
 Well, in theory you can, but you better make sure that someone is around who is authorized to buy from you.
-Stephen (shop owner) is he ONLY authorized buyer, and he is not always around.
+Stephen (shop owner) is the ONLY authorized buyer, and he is not always around.
 Call first and make an appointment to stop by.
 Just “stopping by” will often not work.
-And don’t get mad at us—we told you!)
+And don’t get mad at us—we told you!